DraPraks/footballnews-export/README.md

 ## Notes
 - Local dev: DEBUG on, SQLite.
 Prod: set env vars and use Postgres; domain is already in `ALLOWED_HOSTS`.
-- The extra `News` model is unrelated to the assignment; I left it in for testing.
+- The extra `News` model is unrelated to the assignment; I left it in for testing (or maybe I removed it can't remember).
+- Gen AI (Grok) was used to assist in this assignment.